NBN Plans

 What is the NBN?

 The network aims to bridge the digital divide by providing equitable access to high-speed internet across urban, suburban and rural areas.
-It offers various speed tiers to cater to different user needs, from basic web browsing to streaming, gaming and running online businesses.
+It offers various speed tiers to cater to different user needs, from basic web browsing to streaming, gaming and working from home.
 The rollout has been a complex and ongoing process, involving collaboration with different telecommunications companies and local communities.

 The NBN infrastructure is regulated and managed by NBN Co, a government-owned company responsible for the deployment, maintenance and expansion of the network.
-Individuals and businesses can choose from a range of NBN plans offered by various internet service providers (ISPs) that utilise NBN infrastructure.
+You can choose from a range of NBN plans offered by various internet service providers (ISPs) that utilise NBN infrastructure.

 Overall, the NBN represents a significant effort to modernise our internet infrastructure and provide improved connectivity to citizens all around the country.